DWB1115/DATA130051/ass 2/README.md

 pureNet.save("pureNet")
 ```

-To load the pre-trained ResNet-18 model and use it, you may see how the code is orginized in `./load_model.ipynb`.
+To load the pre-trained ResNet-18 model and use it, you may see how the code is orginized in `./load_model.ipynb`(Note That the model is saved in my [google drive](https://drive.google.com/drive/folders/148frXHSm31UpbejRjVpwg3P67nHjIgaJ), you should download it and put it in the same dir as `./load_model.ipynb`).
 Or for simply, the key option might be:
 ```python
 NetModel = CIFAR_ResNet.load("./models/cutoutNet.pkl")
 outputs = NetModel(X_try)